Loading...

 Who not to refer:

-Patients who have no contraindication to wax removal in primary care (irrigation or microsuction), require two attempts at primary care wax removal prior to referral.
+Patients who have no contraindication to wax removal by irrigation in primary require two attempts at primary care wax removal prior to referral.
 Please see Primary Care Management for more detail.
+They also need to have occlusive wax causing symptoms and have maximised self-care please see the NHS Lothian ear wax patient information leaflet

 How to refer: